FuelLabs/sway-applications/airdrop/SPECIFICATION.md

 #### `constructor()`

-1. Allows thw owner to begin minting the asset and requires
+1. Allows the owner to begin minting the asset and requires
     1. An asset supply be given
     2. A user that will be authorized to mint